 At the time of your consultation, your Revolution Medical Cannabis doctor will review your medical history and ensure that cannabis will not conflict with any medications you’re currently taking.

 Our Calgary and Edmonton medical cannabis doctors will then prescribe the best treatment plan for you.
 Our team will guide you in selecting a licensed producer as well as the registration.
-Schedule your free appointment today.
+Alberta residents schedule your appointment today.